trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/dividend-investing-strategy.md

 ## Using Ape AI for Dividend Investing

-### Best Prompts for Money Persona
+### Best Prompts for Money Monty

 **For Stock Analysis:**
 ```
-Hey Money, I'm considering [TICKER] for my dividend portfolio.
+Hey Money Monty, I'm considering [TICKER] for my dividend portfolio.
 Can you give me:
 1. Current dividend yield and payout ratio
 2. Dividend growth rate (last 5-10 years)
 3. Number of consecutive years of dividend payments/increases